raghavgoenka/Document-Management/README.md

 # Document Management App

 A new Flutter project.
-This app helps you to store your pdf according to the subject that you provide.
+1-This app helps you to store your pdf according to the subject that you provide.
+2-OCR feature is also provided to recognise text in images and copy for sharing feature.

 ## Getting Started